machinelearnear/the-sovereign-ai-tracker/README.md

 ## How to Contribute

-The Sovereign AI List is an open-source project that welcomes contributions.
+The Sovereign AI Tracker is an open-source project that welcomes contributions.
 There are two main ways to contribute:

 ### 1. Adding a National AI Initiative